 Lastly, NDAs may outline the applicable laws, dispute resolutions, or which party covers legal fees if issues arise.
 This section ensures the NDA is comprehensive and aligned with industry or government standards.

-• Challenges in Enforcement: Enforcing a non-disclosure agreement can be a challenge.
-Especially if information has already been disclosed or if the scope of the NDA is too broad.
+• Challenges in Enforcement: Enforcing an NDA can be a challenge, especially if information has already been disclosed or the scope of the NDA is too broad.
 Even when a breach has been identified, proving its damages or obtaining an injunction can be challenging for you.

-• Protection is Limited: An NDA will only protect the information that has been defined within the agreement.
-If certain details are not covered or are disclosed in ways that the NDA does not prohibit, they may not be protected.
+• Protection is Limited: An NDA will only protect the information defined within the agreement.
+If certain details are not covered or disclosed in ways the NDA contract doesn’t prohibit, they may not be protected.

 • Time-limited Protection: NDAs usually have a time limit.
 This means that they only protect information for a limited period.
 Once the NDA expires, the confidentiality obligation will end.
 Then, the information can be disclosed to anyone freely.